 November 19, 2014 | By JULIE LAVENDER Herald Writer | Local

 Note: All information included in this report is taken from law enforcement incident reports and arrest records, which are public records and available for review at any and all local law enforcement agencies.
 Not every arrest leads to a conviction.
 Guilt or innocence is determined by the court system.

 November 19, 2014 | Jason Wermers | Police Report

-July 01, 2014 | By ALVIN RICHARDSON | Sports
+November 18, 2014 | By ALVIN RICHARDSON | Sports